 The risks covered by the undertaking's Risk Policy, established according to the estimate of the materiality of the undertaking's exposure, are defined below.
-These risks are related and defined, with a manager being assigned for each risk, as the person with ultimate responsibility for their management and control in the first line of defence.

 The methods for measuring each risk and details of how each risk is managed and any risk aggregation are described in the prospective risk assessment documents.